We watched Allen County's Kindness Movement SOAR to more than a million acts!

 A huge thank you to these Allen County schools, organizations, and businesses for taking on the challenge and completing 200 acts of kindness—check them out!

-See How Small Acts Are Making A Big Impact
+See How Small Acts Made A Big Impact

 Learn the names of the people at the front desk and greet them by name